 Budget Category #3 – Your other money & life goals

 This would include money you are saving outside of your retirement account. i.e. your midterm savings and investments for the next 10 – 15 years, business savings, saving for a home purchase, college savings, etc.

 I recommend creating separate accounts to save for each of your different goals.
 You can check out my favorite savings account HERE which I use today (it earns 15x the national average – which is great because those small interest amounts add up).
 I have automated deposits set up for different goals and it’s helped me stay on top of my savings!

 Budget Category #4 – Everything else

 This is where your splurge money would fall under.
-Money you would spend shopping or saving for a wish list item, eating out, traveling, entertaining yourself and whatever else it is that you would typically do to enjoy your life.
+The money you would spend shopping or save for a wish list item, eating out, traveling, entertaining yourself and whatever else it is that you would typically do to enjoy your life.

 For each of the categories mentioned above, below is a general guideline of how your money can be allocated:

 - Money for your future self, your emergency fund, and debt repayment – at least 20%